phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 [self-ref-async-await]: @/second-edition/posts/12-async-await/index.md#self-referential-structs

 It is worth noting that moving futures before the first `poll` call is fine.
 This is a result of the fact that futures are lazy and do nothing until they're polled for the first time.
 The `start` state of the generated state machines therefore only contains the function arguments, but no internal references.
-In order to call `poll`, the caller must wrap the future into `Pin` first, which ensures that the future cannot moved in memory anymore.
+In order to call `poll`, the caller must wrap the future into `Pin` first, which ensures that the future cannot be moved in memory anymore.
+Since stack pinning is more difficult to get right, I recommend to always use [`Box::pin`] combined with [`Pin::as_mut`] for this.

-Since the `Pin<&mut Self>` interface is predefined by the `Future` trait, there is no way to use the safer `Pin<Box<Self>>` instead.
-This can make it quite challenging to safely implement `Future` yourself.
-For this reason I recommend against implementing `Future` manually and instead sticking to using async/await and the combinator methods of the [`futures`] crate.

 [`futures`]: https://docs.rs/futures/0.3.4/futures/

-In case you're interested in understanding how to safely implement `Future` yourself, take a look at the relatively short [source of the `map` combinator method][map-src] of the `futures` crate and the section about [projections and structural pinning] of the pin documentation.
+In case you're interested in understanding how to safely implement a future combinator function using stack pinning yourself, take a look at the relatively short [source of the `map` combinator method][map-src] of the `futures` crate and the section about [projections and structural pinning] of the pin documentation.

 [map-src]: https://docs.rs/futures-util/0.3.4/src/futures_util/future/future/map.rs.html
 [projections and structural pinning]: file:///home/philipp/.rustup/toolchains/nightly-x86_64-unknown-linux-gnu/share/doc/rust/html/std/pin/index.html#projections-and-structural-pinning